 After less than a page, I gave up on this fantasy and picked up Wonder, a 200-ish page Middle Grade novel.
 It turned out to be a much easier read, and I could easily come back to it despite constant interruptions.
 A couple days after the movers had left, I settled down in the living room with some peace and quiet to read The Name of the Wind.
 I finished it within a matter of days.

-I had to apply the same amount of concentration while reading Les Miserable (a great for traveling despite its size) and The Wake.
+I had to apply the same amount of concentration while reading Les Miserable (a great book for traveling despite its size) and The Wake.

 Petition to stop readers and reviewers from saying and writing “This book was boring!
 And I read Moby-Dick.”
 What does that even mean?
 Moby-Dick is tough, but it’s far from boring.